-1. All files and supporting documents must be organized and named in accordance with the guidelines provided in the "Self-Study Submission Required Formatting" resource available in the Member Resources section of the IACBE website.
-In general, the self-study should be organized in the following manner.
+- All files and supporting documents must be organized and named in accordance with the guidelines provided in the "Self-Study Submission Required Formatting" resource available in the Member Resources section of the IACBE website and in the Resources section of this manual.
+In general, the self-study should be organized in the following manner. - a.
+Self-Study document is a hanging file - One folder per Principle that houses all required appendices and any additional supporting documentation the business unit chooses to provide relevant to that Principle